Homesickness 101: What to Expect and How to Help

 - Lack of appetite

 - Use of alcohol and drugs

-The Georgia Tech Counseling Center is located on the second floor of the Student Services Building and is open each day from 8:00 a.m. – 5:00 p.m.
+The Georgia Tech Counseling Center www.counseling.gatech.edu is located on the second floor of the Student Services Building and is open each day from 8:00 a.m. – 5:00 p.m.
 The Counseling Center offers individual, couples and group counseling free of charge for enrolled Georgia Tech students.
 Additionally, workshops on a variety of topics (stress management, time management, healthy relationships, finding work you love and many more) are offered throughout the semester.
-A schedule of dates and times can be found at http://counseling.gatech.edu.
+A schedule of dates and times can be found at www.counseling.gatech.edu.
 Students and parents can also call our office for more information at 404.894.2575.